 There has been an increased interest in the development of catalytic oxidative amidation reactions to form amide bonds through the coupling of aldehydes to amines.
-The reactions are thought to proceed via oxidation of the resultant imine or hemi-aminal intermediates and are catalysed by transition metals such the platinum group metals, base metals such as iron and copper, lanthanides as well as organo-catalysts.
+The reactions are thought to proceed via oxidation of the resultant imine or hemi-aminal intermediates and are catalysed by transition metals such the platinum group metals, base metals such as iron and copper, lanthanides and organo-catalysts.
 These are normally associated with stoichiometric terminal oxidants such as tert-butyl hydroperoxide (TBHP), hydrogen peroxide or oxone.

 It is possible to achieve the product amide from the alcohol derivative (usually used in large excess), which would undergo oxidation to the aldehyde in situ as shown in Scheme 1.
-Coupling methods from the aldehyde starting material give good to excellent yields however, aliphatic and heteroaryl aldehydes are known to give a lower yield and as such require higher reaction temperatures.
+Coupling methods from the aldehyde starting material give good to excellent yields; however, aliphatic and heteroaryl aldehydes are known to give a lower yield and as such require higher reaction temperatures.
 Therefore, the development of a catalytic methodology for the formation of amides from such starting materials without the need for stoichiometric chlorinating agents or a large excess in aldehyde could offer an attractive alternative.

 CHEM21 researchers have developed a one-pot tandem reaction for the Bio-Chemo catalytic conversion of benzylic alcohols to aldehydes in the first step, with subsequent reaction with an amine in the presence of TBHP to give the product tertiary amide.
 The reaction proceeds at mild temperatures (25-37 ˚C), and proceeds as a one-pot, two-step process (Scheme 2).